bendtherules/bendtherules.github.com/posts/variable-resolution-within-functions.md

 ### Variable lookup

 Now, when we use something like `console.log(text)` in the function body - it needs to resolve the value of the variable `text`.
-For variable lookup, it will start from the current LexicalEnvironment first (i.e. the new local scope) and if it is not available there, look up to its parent of LE aka F.[[Environment]] aka its closure scope.
+For variable lookup, it will start from the current LexicalEnvironment (i.e. the new local scope) first and if it doesn there, look up to its parent of LE aka F.[[Environment]] aka its closure scope.

 ## `this` lookup